Ahmed-Arafat10/Git/Git.md

 $ git cherry-pick <CommitCheckSum1> <CommitCheckSum2> <CommitCheckSum3>

-- Best practices og using cherry pick:
+- Best practices of using cherry pick:
     - Prefer merge or rebase when possible
     - Avoid creating any duplication
     - Use 'x' option during cherry-pick command, this will specify hash code of original commit
       $ git cherry-pick -x
-    - This will automateclly add hash code of original commit in comment message of new one
+    - This will automatically add hash code of original commit in comment message of new one